-The figures in the table above exclude accrued interest on these loans.
-Any risks associated with refinancing these loans will be managed as part of the Treasury Management Strategy.
+The figures in the table above excludes accrued interest on the loans.

 Market Risk

 Interest rate risk

 The Council is exposed to interest rate movements on its borrowings and investments.
 Movements in interest rates have a complex impact on the Council depending on how variable and fixed interest rates move across differing financial instrument periods.